Twisted Bethe equations from a twisted S-matrix: Introduction

 One of the major triumphs of theoretical physics in this century has been the discovery and exploitation of integrability in AdS/CFT.
 (For recent reviews, see for example \cite{reviews}.)
 This integrability is remarkably robust.
 In particular, it seems to persist for the so-called $\beta$-deformed $AdS_{5}/CFT_{4}$ theory \cite{LeiStr}-\cite{AdLvT}, and even for a 3-parameter deformation \cite{LunMal}-\cite{BR}.
 However, much remains to be understood about the integrability of the deformed theory, and we have sought to make progress toward that end.

 We focus here on the problem of deriving the Bethe equations.
 For the undeformed theory, the all-loop asymptotic Bethe equations \cite{BeiSta} have been derived \cite{Beisert, MM} from the $AdS_{5}/CFT_{4}$ $S$-matrix \cite{Staudacher}-\cite{Arutyunov:2009ga}.
 For the 3-parameter deformed theory, corresponding all-loop asymptotic Bethe equations were proposed by Beisert and Roiban in \cite{BR}.
-A long outstanding question has been whether it is possible to derive these deformed Bethe equations from some deformed $S$-matrix.
-Here we answer this question in the affirmative: the deformed Bethe equations {\em can} be derived from a certain Drinfeld twist \cite{drinfeld} of the $AdS_{5}/CFT_{4}$ $S$-matrix, together with $c$-number diagonal twists of the boundary conditions.
+A long outstanding question has been whether it is possible to derive these deformed Bethe equations from some deformed $S$-matrix. \footnote{Recently these equations were obtained from a twisted transfer matrix solution of the Y-system \cite{GLM} corresponding to operatorial twisted boundary conditions \cite{AdLvT}.} Here we answer this question in the affirmative: the deformed Bethe equations {\em can} be derived from a certain Drinfeld-Reshetikhin twist \cite{drinfeld1, drinfeld2} of the $AdS_{5}/CFT_{4}$ $S$-matrix, together with $c$-number diagonal twists of the boundary conditions.

 A key point is that, although the undeformed $S$-matrix factorizes into a product of two $su(2|2)$ factors, the deformed $S$-matrix cannot be so factored.
 Indeed, the twist matrix connects the two $su(2|2)$ factors, and cannot be factorized into a product of separate twist matrices for the two $su(2|2)$ factors.
 To our knowledge, such ``non-factoring'' twists have not been considered previously in the literature, and it is not obvious how to diagonalize the corresponding transfer matrix.
 Indeed, since the transfer matrix no longer splits into a product of commuting left and right pieces, one would naively expect that such a twist leads to very complicated Bethe equations.
 Hence, before addressing the problem of actual interest, we first consider the simpler case of the $su(2)$ principal chiral model with a non-factoring twist.
 We develop techniques for this model which we subsequently use to solve the twisted $AdS_{5}/CFT_{4}$ problem.